Costco is simultaneously terrifying and amazing.

 At some point immediately after our move, my Mama handed me a piece of paper for a flaxseed pizza crust recipe.
 I looked at it, thought, “That’s a cool idea!” and then immediately lost the piece of paper among all the boxes, bubble wrap and change of address forms.
 But the idea stuck with me.
 And even though I couldn’t remember any of the ingredients other than, duh, flaxseed, I managed to create a pretty awesome flax crust for a pizza.

 There are so many great things about this flax crust.
 It’s totally flourless.
 It has four ingredients.
 It’s gluten-free.
-Thanks to the fiber level, it’s got almost no net carbs (which also makes it Skinny Rules friendly for dinner).
+Thanks to the fiber level, it’s got almost no net carbs.
 Oh, and it has a crapton of Omega-3s and protein.

 Flavor and texture-wise, it doesn’t have that doughy, crunchy texture of normal pizza crust, but it does have an amazing, nutty, fluffy texture that makes one heck of a good pizza.
 I also think it’ll make a good base for a cookie.
 But I’m still working on that one.